Yes, we're now running our Black Friday Sale. All Access and Pro are 33% off until 2nd December, 2025:

 6. cat

-The cat command concatenates the files passed to it as arguments and prints on the standard output.
-This is one of the most used commands.
+The cat command concatenates the files passed to it as arguments and prints the result to standard output.
+This is one of the most used commands in Linux.
 Using the cat command with the -n option prints the file contents with their line numbers:

 We can see that the command has printed both the line numbers and the content.
-Note that this approach is impractical when dealing with large files.
+Notably, this approach is impractical when dealing with large files.

 7. Conclusion

-The wc -l command is the most used, and also the easiest way to find the line numbers of a given file.
+In this article, we learned several ways of counting the number of lines of a file in Bash.
+The wc -l command is the most used and the easiest way to find the number of lines of a given file.